Pavlo-Tymoshchuk/obrio-questionnaire/README.md

 This is a Next.js project for a dynamic questionnaire application.
 It supports multiple surveys, conditional navigation based on answers, and state management using Redux.

+**The project runs on node version no less than 18**

 ## 🚀 Getting Started (Development Mode)

+To start the project in development mode, run:

 ```bash
 npm install